tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

 ### Soft-delete feature enabled

-When a blob is successfully deleted, it's softly deleted, and it's no longer accessible to clients.
+When a blob is successfully deleted, it's soft-deleted, and it's no longer accessible to clients.
 Blob Storage retains the blob or snapshot for the number of days specified for the `DeleteRetentionPolicy` property of Blob Storage.
 For information about reading Blob Storage properties, see [Set Blob Storage properties](Set-Blob-Service-Properties.md).

 After the specified number of days, the blob’s data is removed from the service during garbage collection.
-A softly deleted blob or snapshot is accessible by calling the [List Blobs](List-Blobs.md) operation, and specifying the `include=deleted` option.
+You can access a soft-deleted blob or snapshot by calling the [List Blobs](List-Blobs.md) operation and specifying the `include=deleted` option.

 You can restore soft-deleted blobs or snapshots by using [Undelete Blob](Undelete-Blob.md).
 For any other operation on soft-deleted blobs or snapshots, Blob Storage returns error 404 (Resource Not Found).